Toflamus/Toflamus.github.io/_posts/2024-06-07-settingupenv.md

 ---
 layout: distill
-title:  Setting up my environment
+title:  Setting up python environment
 date: 2024-06-07 9:00:00
 description: How to set up VScode with git and build an envrionment with anoaconda
 tags: setup